 First of all, I'd like to mention that I’m not a great fan of very complex algorithms that I can use only on a theoretical basis.
 At the other extreme, I also don't like algorithms that are so trivial that it takes only a short time to figure them out.

 My idea of a perfect task or algorithm is one whose adaptation can improve a slow solution, but whose use is not obvious.
 Moreover, such an algorithm may be useful in everyday life, not just in the world of computer science or in solving theoretical problems.
-One such algorithm is the binary search.
+One such algorithm in everyday life is the binary search.

 Why?
 Well, the binary search algorithm is very intuitive.
 Many people use binary searches from childhood without being aware of it.
 For example, when you search for words in a dictionary, you don't review all the words; you just check one word in the middle and thus narrow down the set of remaining words to check.